pachyderm/pachyderm/doc/docs/1.12.x/deploy-manage/deploy/ingress/index.md

     Pachyderm authentication is an additional
     security layer to protect your data from unauthorized access.
-    If you cannot use Pachyderm authentication providers (Community Edition), we highly recommend to use Pachyderm port-forwarding.

     See [Configure Access Controls](https://docs.pachyderm.com/latest/enterprise/auth/enable-auth/).

 !!!
 Warning